 Our Commitment to Compliance

 At HCP, we demonstrate our commitment to integrity and continuous compliance with legal and regulatory requirements through our business operations.
-We strive to further demonstrate this commitment by providing guiding principles for ethical conduct to our provider network, first-tier, downstream or related entities (FDRs), as well as our Workforce, to facilitate the delivery of the highest quality care to your patients.
+To facilitate the delivery of the highest quality care to your patients, we strive to further demonstrate this commitment by providing guiding principles for ethical conduct to:

 Code of Conduct & Corporate Compliance Program